neasil/INST126-0105_final_project/README.md

 # INST126-0105_final_project
-This program allows you to enter the link to a Wikipedia page and count the number of times that your given words appear.
-The counts will be stored in a .csv file which will then be graphed into either a scatterplot, barplot, or lineplot.
+This program allows users to compare the usage of words in any Wikipedia article with the Bee Movie script.
+Users can enter a link to a Wikipedia page and count the number of times that certain words of their choice appear.
+The proportion of times these words appear in comparison to the rest of the page's text will also be calculated.
+This will be stored in a dataframe and a .csv file called 'word_counts.csv' for future reference.
+The same will be automatically done for the Bee Movie script, thought its data will instead be stored in a .csv file called 'bee_move_counts.csv'.
+Finally, the two dataframes will be plotted on a graph of the user's choice (scatterplot, barplot, lineplot).

-To use the program, please follow the on-screen prompt and enter the link to your chosen Wikipedia page, any words you'd like to count, and what type of visualization you'd like to display (scatterplot, barplot, lineplot).
+To use the program, please follow the on-screen prompts and enter a link to your chosen Wikipedia page, any words you'd like to count, and what type of visualization you'd like to use to display your data.
+This program is run from the command line but cannot accept command line arguments.
+Users can only enter inputs when prompted to by the program.